AustinClojure/workshop-docs/Pages/2-basics.md

 java.lang.String
 ```

-Characters are like special types of strings which contain s single character, they are prefixed with a \.
+Characters are like special types of strings which contain a single character, they are prefixed with a \.

 ```
 user=> (class \a)